aqlaboratory/openfold/README.md

 ## Contributing

 If you encounter problems using OpenFold, feel free to create an issue!
+We also welcome pull requests from the community.

 ## Citing this work